python/pythondotorg/docs/source/install.md

 make serve
 ```

-This will pull down all the required docker containers, build Pythondotorg and establish all of the neccessary services.
+This will pull down all the required docker containers, build the environment for pythondotorg, run migrations, load development fixtures, and start all of the necessary services.

 ```
 web_1       | Starting development server at http://0.0.0.0:8000/